sebride4988/cra-template-antdride/template/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn version`

+Tag and commit code versions for production use.

+Those commits include:

+- current version package.json
+- change log with current version added
+- release notes for the current version

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**